 Philosophy of Teaching

 Teaching is essential to my identity as a professor.
-Teaching is also a central responsibility for scholars, particularly in an age when people invest tens of thousands of dollars in higher education.
+Teaching is also a central responsibility for scholars, particularly in an age when people invest tens-to-hundreds of thousands of dollars in higher education.
 I pour tremendous energy into teaching and often leave the classroom physically exhausted and exhilarated.

 My courses are demanding because I believe that high standards inspire excellence.
 Experience has borne out this belief, and I’m gratified to see many of my former students thriving in their professional lives.
 The feedback of these alumni, not end-of-semester teaching evaluations, is my standard of performance.